stain/s11.no/content/2021/house-rules/citation-style/index.md

 <https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/>

-1. Avoid using `[14]` style numeric references are they are meaningless without scrolling to the reference list, which works poorly on computers
+1. Avoid using `[14]` style numeric references, as they are meaningless without scrolling to the reference list, which works poorly on screens.
 2. Include only the surname of only the first author (you did list all of the full names in the bibliography?).
    You may need to investigate (e.g. in CrossRef metadata or on the author's ORCID record) which part of the name can be considered the surname.
 3. Include the full surname, with prefixes/accents.
 You may need to check regional conventions, for instance [Ó Carragáin 2019a] [Van de Sompel 2007] [de Visser 2023] [Nieva de la Hidalga 2021]